Dev Services

 quarkus.hibernate-orm.sql-load-script=import.sql

 We added a %prod. prefix to some of the properties.
-This prefix makes it so these property will only be evaluated with the (default) prod profile.
+This prefix makes it so these properties will only be evaluated with the (default) prod profile.
 In dev mode these values will be ignored, thus triggering the Dev Services creation.

 Create a postgresql database

 There are several ways to deploy a Postgresql Database to Kubernetes.
 If you’re using Openshift, you could create one easily through the UI (Developer Perspective > +Add > Database > PostgreSQL).
-Just make sure your database name, username and password match up with what you have configured in your application.properties or secrets.
+Make sure your database name, username and password match up with what you have configured in your application.properties or secrets.

-You can also create the following Kubernetes manifest for a simple ephemeral instance:
+Alternatively you can also create the following Kubernetes manifest for a simple ephemeral instance:

 cat > postgres.yaml << EOF